Authors@Wharton Speaker Series

 How am I able to attend the author events?

 The Authors@Wharton Speaker Series is free and open to all MBA and Undergraduate students.
 All we ask is that you register so we can keep track of attendance numbers.
-Registration opens one month prior to each event and is posted on our website, through a variety of email blasts, on spike and through twitter on @whartonlp.
+Registration opens two weeks prior to each event and is posted on our website, through a variety of email blasts, on spike and through twitter on @whartonmlp.

 When is the first event and how many do you have per year?

-We typically have 9 events per year; usually 4 in the fall and 5 in the spring.
-We are in the process of booking our first speakers and will have that information published as soon as possible.
+We typically have 9 events per year; usually 4 in the fall and 4-5 in the spring.
+We are in the process of booking our first speakers for Fall 2019 and will have that information published as soon as possible.

 How are the authors selected?